hmf/javaFXMill/README.md

+# Example of Mill setup of a JavaFX/OpenJFX application

+## Introduction

+The application shows a simple single button.
+When pressed thr message:

+    Hello World!

+is written to console.

+## Getting started

+Command to execute the application:
+* `./mill -i javafx.run`
+* `./mill -i javafx.runMain helloworld.HelloWorld`
+* `./mill -i --watch javafx.run`

-# Issue with using JavaFX libraries
+# Issue with using JavaFX libraries  (historical notes)

 After version `0.5.3` attempting to run a javaFX application breaks.
 See: